shinokada/awesome/README.md

-# A Simple Shell Script Manager Awesome
+# A Simple Shell Script Package Manager - Awesome

 ## Overview

 The `awesome` is a simple shell script package manager.
 Awesome installs a shell script package from a GitHub repo on your macOS/Linux.

  It creates the `~/awesome` directory and the `~/bin` directory if they don't exist.
-When you install a script package in the `~/awesome` directory and, it creates a symlink in the `~/bin` directory.
+When you install a package, it will clone it in the `~/awesome` directory.
+It creates a symlink in the `~/bin` directory.

 ## Why?